jramsdell/jsr-lucene-project/ranklib_method.md

  **--graph_database**: This option is only used for the mixtures method.
 It specifies the location of the graph_database.db database.

  ##### Ranklib Trainer Command

+ The trainer creates a RankLib compatible file by annotating the BM25 query results with features obtained by using methods described below.
+The trainer doesn't quite "train" the features yet: it is required that the outputted file be run with RankLib, and the resulting weights are manually assigned to the methods (these are the weights used by the RankLib Query command)

  ```bash
 program ranklib_trainer method index query qrel [--out "query_results.run"] [--graph_database ""]
 ```